Marie79418/DevOps/README.md

 ## 1-9 Document your publication commands and published images in dockerhub

 What I did :
-`docker tag mcatillon/postgres_custom mcatillon/mcatillon/postgres_custom:1.0`
+`docker tag mcatillon/postgres_custom mcatillon/postgres_custom:1.0`
 `docker tag springboot-api mcatillon/springboot-api:1.0`
 `docker tag my-http-server mcatillon/my-http-server:1.0`

-`docker push mcatillon/mcatillon/postgres_custom:1.0`
+`docker push mcatillon/postgres_custom:1.0`
 `docker push emcatillon/springboot-api:1.0`
 `docker push mcatillon/my-http-server:1.0`

 ## 1-10 Why do we put our images into an online repo?

 Publishing images to a registry like Docker Hub allows for sharing and collaboration with others who can pull the images.
 It also allows for automatic depoting with CI/CD servers.
 Finally, tags allow for version management of builts.

+## 2-1 What are testcontainers?

+## 2-2 For what purpose do we need to use secured variables ?

+## 2-3 Why did we put needs: build-and-test-backend on this job?
+Maybe try without this and you will see!

+## 2-4 For what purpose do we need to push docker images?